juliasweet/javascript-challenge/README.md

 Gratitude as well to Youa Thao, who helped me when I ran into trouble with the level two challenge.
 She reminded me that I needed to use an if to check for multiple filters and advised me to use let instead of var.

 Finally, a huge bucket of kudos to the one, the only Nikhil of Stack Overflow.
 I had a most vexing problem with my filters, and none of the solutions that I had attempted were satisfactory.
 He offered two possible ways to address the problem, and I chose the one that made the most sense to me.
+This was ultimately what I decided to do for my level two challenge.
 Here is a link to my question and his answer: https://stackoverflow.com/questions/57945103/resetting-filters-before-adding-new-ones